-If you are insured by the Estonian Health Insurance Fund, you will receive medical service like as an Estonian citizen.
+If you are insured by the Estonian Health Insurance Fund, you will receive medical services, just like an Estonian citizen.
 If you are a citizen of an EU-country and have a certificate about European medical insurance, you can get free medical service for medical emergencies and health problems which occur during your stay in Estonia.
 In other situations, you have to pay for medical services by yourself.

-International students who do not work in Estonia do not have the Health Insurance Fund coverage!
+International students who do not work in Estonia do not automatically have the Health Insurance Fund coverage!

 You can get health insurance with one of the insurance companies listed below.
 If you need any help, turn to your international relations office for assistance.
 International students are strongly encouraged to keep up any social and health insurance payments that they make in their home country.

-Estonian Mud (Peloid) is used for health treatments and is highly active.
 Students who have applied for the temporary residence permit need to sign a health insurance contract within 2 months after their arrival to Estonia.

-The Estonian Police and Border Guard Board accepts those insurance companies:
+The Estonian Police and Border Guard Board accepts the following insurance companies:

-ERGO KINDLUSTUS: www.ergo.ee/en
+ERGO kindlustus: www.ergo.ee